-Student Teaching is the culminating field experience of the ECE, CED, and ECC programs.
-Student teaching must be completed through SUNY Cortland at one of the approved student teaching sites.
-Student Teaching is typically done the semester following the Practicum.
+Student Teaching is the culminating field experience of the Early Childhood and Childhood Education program.
+Student teaching must be completed through SUNY Cortland at one of the approved student teaching centers.
+Student Teaching is typically done the semester following the Internship Block.
 If a delay is necessary, the candidate should consult with their advisor to revise the degree plan and complete a Delay of Student Teaching form (available within the Childhood /Early Childhood Department).

 Student teachers at SUNY Cortland are placed in one of a variety of Student Teaching Centers throughout New York State.
 Supervisors are employed faculty and staff of SUNY Cortland and are trained in accordance with New York State Certification requirements.
 Groups of student teachers will complete their student teaching within center regions and will attend seminars on a regular basis during student teaching.
 Student teachers will remain in the same center with the same supervisors for both student teaching quarters.